xinmiaow/STAT545-hw-Wang-Xinmiao/hw02/hw02_Gapminder.md

     ## [1] 6

-1. Can you imagine different functions being useful in different contexts?
+A: We can also use functions `dim()` to check the basic extent, and use `length()` to check the number of variables.
+In addition, we can also get the extent by using `str()`.

-2. What data type is each variable?
+-   Q: What data type is each variable?

 ``` r
 attach(gapminder)